obouaziz/FastPseudo/README.md

 ## Examples for right-censored data

 We start with a very simple example.
-We first true survival times following the Weibull distribution and a censoring variable giving approximately $21\%$ of censoring.
+We first simulate true survival times following the Weibull distribution and a censoring variable giving approximately 21% of censoring.
 We then use the function `pseudoKM` to compute pseudo values for the survival function.
 Plots for for two non-censored pseudo values and two censored pseudo values are displayed.